Anniversary Game: Trivia

 One of the prize models during the series run was Suzanne Somers, whom Hamel would marry in 1977.

 Footage of the series is heard and shown playing on TV in the 1970 Marlo Thomas film Jenny.

 Series status

 The series has not been seen since its original run.
-It remains unknown as to whether or not video tape of the series still exists; but most likely the series has never been archived and videotape of the series is likely destroyed.
+It is unknown whether or not video tape of the series still exists.
+The series may have never been archived.

+In March 2025, an episode of the show was found on audio tape.